OLIVER427/GD-LevelLoaderJS/README.md

 The example loads in my testing level for messing with the orbs, portals, gravity, pads, etc. (keep in mind that this will be a VERY long variable.)

 Make sure that your level has over 100 objects in it, because otherwise the site will just lag out a lot, and then crash.

+I will probably make a built in custom level player eventually, but its not a top priority so you have to git clone this to actually play your custom levels.
+You cant just download the zip file because otherwise none of the images work, which I assume is because I am using [git-lfs](https://git-lfs.com/) to handle all the images I have here

 ## What is wrong with this thing!??!
 Well, a lot.
 I helped make this with [BlockHead66](https://github.com/Blockhead66), when we had a lot less knowledge of Javascript and CSS, so I made some dumb mistakes and just ignored things that could have been WAY more efficient.
 I also have to individually grab each image file from a spritesheet (using GDColon's [Spritesheet Splitter](https://gdcolon.com/gdsplitter/)) so not every block and their functions are in the site.